flarehotspot/sdk-utils/sdk/mkdocs/docs/api/http-router-api.md

 This method is used to add a [middleware](#middlewares) to the router.
 It accepts a list of middlewares.
 All routes defined after the `Use` method will use the middleware.

-## 3. Middlewares {#middlewares}
+## Middlewares {#middlewares}

-A middleware is a function of type `func(next http.Handler) http.Handler`.
+A [middleware](./http-middlewares.md) is a function of type `func(next http.Handler) http.Handler`.
 It is used to perform operations on the request before it reaches the handler function.
 Middlewares are functions that accept a http handler function and returns another http handler function.

 ### Declaring a middleware